ds5500/project-Samee-Mushtak-25/README.md

 ## Comments on Reproducibility

+* Because of bioconda settings, creating conda environment from file does not reliably work
 * Right now specific to OS X because of shell script
 * Have plans to port to Python script in order to improve cross-platform reproducibility